This International Dog Day we’re celebrating the dogs of Central City Concern. Dogs are welcome at CCC in our health care clinics, housing and more.

 Barb and Pippin

-Barb is a patient at Old Town Clinic and has been bringing Pippin with her to appointments since she adopted her almost three years ago.
+Barb has been bringing Pippin everywhere with her since she adopted her almost three years ago.
 Having Pippin has been therapeutic for Barb, and in some cases, even lifesaving.
 “When I get seriously depressed, Pippin keeps me going…when I have suicidal ideations, my first thought is, what would happen to Pippin?”
 Pippin’s positive energy brings joy to Barb’s life, and even helps her connect with others, because people always comment on her when they’re out.

 Pippin’s favorite toy: A mouse cat toy